Prestigious Sleep Away Camp in the Beautiful Adirondack Mountains of New York

 What are you passionate about?
 It could be as simple as "I love being outdoors all day," or as detailed as "I want to share my love of sailing with others," or one of a million things in between.
 If you have a passion that you are prepared to share, then Raquette Lake Camps may be perfect for you.
 We have high expectations.
 You should be 19 or have completed one year of college.
 All staff undergo a rigorous background check and thorough interview.

 As a general counselor, experience and enthusiasm for working with children are necessities.
 As a specialty counselor, you need to have a high level of skill in a specific activity, or show an aptitude and strong interest.
-We hold a mandatory orientation the week before camp; some programs require additional training.
+We hold a mandatory orientation the week before camp; some programs require additional training which we will provide on-site, prior to orientation.

 Finally, we expect you to have sound judgment and decision making skills, and be warm, caring, and patient.